TechnologyClassroom/SetupNotes/ESXi.md

 Enable SSH

-On a machine with ssh and scp, open a browser to https://my.vmware.com/group/vmware/patch#search.
+On a machine with openssh-client and scp, open a browser to https://my.vmware.com/group/vmware/patch#search.

 Login or make a free account.